pran-7-5/eco_style/README.md

 todays cement = modern cement = the CaCO3 is obtained by mining

 every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible

+Ban on Fences are important- wire, metal, wall, wood should be avoided...
+Can plant trees only

 Mineral mines